The cyber threat to research laboratories

 Estimative language chart

-The cart below matches estimative language with approximate percentages.
+The chart below matches estimative language with approximate percentages.
 These percentages are not derived via statistical analysis, but are based on logic, available information, prior judgements, and methods that increase the accuracy of estimates.

 Long description immediately follows